 How do you ensure safety in a cutting-edge R&D project?
 Below are some notes from a paper on the Columbia and Challenger disasters.
 My high-level impressions are:

-- In both cases, the engineers knew that key systems aren’t safe and tried to report their concerns to the management who decided to ignore them and go ahead with launches.
+- In both cases, the engineers knew that key systems aren’t safe and tried to report their concerns to the management.
+Despite having adequate information, the management ignored them and went ahead with launches.

 - Competitive pressures with the Soviets, and schedule pressures from the Congress, pushed for fast progress and sloppiness.

 - It was pointed out to me that Edward Tufte did some interesting work analyzing how information was presented to decision makers, and how this affected the disaster.

 NASA’s safety practices were reviewed in the aftermath of the Columbia disaster